How Bitcoin Transactions and UTXOs Work

 The Signature That Authorises It

 What stops you from spending someone else's coins?
 A digital signature.
-Each UTXO is locked to an address, and only the matching private key can unlock it.
+Each UTXO is locked by a script — most commonly one requiring a signature from the private key behind an address — and only whoever can satisfy that script's conditions can unlock it.

 When you spend, your wallet uses that private key to sign the transaction.
-The signature proves two things at once: that you are authorised to spend those inputs, and that not a single detail, the amounts or the recipients, has been altered since you signed.
+The signature proves two things at once: that you are authorised to spend those inputs, and — under the default signing mode wallets use — that the amounts and recipients have not been altered since you signed.
 Cleverly, it reveals your authority without revealing the key itself.
 Anyone can verify the signature; no one can work backwards from it to your private key.

 This is why the phrase not your keys, not your coins matters.
 The private key is the ability to spend.
 Lose it and the coins are frozen forever; leak it and anyone can take them.
 Guarding that key is the whole game.